-The management plan will be posted on the PIRSA website to meet the requirements of section 9 (7) of the Act, in a manner permitted by section 51 of the Acts Interpretation Act 1915, which provides for 'production of records kept by computer or other process.'
+The updated management plan will be presented at a public meeting, which will be advertised and facilitated by PIRSA, and can be attended by all fund contributors.
+The management plan will then be posted on the PIRSA website to meet the requirements of section 9 (7) of the Act, in a manner permitted by section 8(3) of the Legislation Interpretation Act 2021, which provides for the 'inclusion of digital material'.